cagla-su/Linux-Gaming-Guide/README.md

  		- Don't forget to enable **Proton** for Steam.
 To do so, follow the steps below:
    			- `Steam - Settings - Compatibility - Enable Steam Play for all other titles - Restart Steam`
 	- [Heroic Games Launcher](https://heroicgameslauncher.com/): Heroic is made for installing and playing your favourite games from **Epic Games and GOG**.
 	- [Lutris](https://lutris.net/): Lutris is made for installing and playing your favourite Windows games.
-You can use other gaming platforms using Lutris but it also helps with playing games and apps that don't belong to any platforms.
+You can use other gaming platforms using Lutris but it also helps with playing games and apps that don't belong to a certain platform.
 		- You can search for your games in the app to see if there is a script to install and configure your game automatically.
 		- You can install your games (including DVD games) manually if you have the setup files.
-	- [Protonup-QT](https://davidotek.github.io/protonup-qt/): You can install custom Wine/Proton builds for a better gameplay that are supported by Lutris, Steam and Heroic.
+	- [Protonup-QT](https://davidotek.github.io/protonup-qt/): You can install custom WINE/Proton builds for a better gameplay that are supported by Lutris, Steam and Heroic.
 ### Notes
-- You can install these software from either your **package manager** or **Flatpak**.
+- You can install the software from either your **package manager** or **Flatpak**.
 - If you're using [CachyOS](https://cachyos.org/) or if you have [CachyOS repositories](https://github.com/CachyOS/linux-cachyos#cachyos-repositories) enabled in your **Arch system**, you can install [cachyos-gaming-applications](https://github.com/CachyOS/CachyOS-PKGBUILDS/blob/master/cachyos-gaming-applications/PKGBUILD) package to install all the necessary gaming components.
-- You can use [ProtonDB](https://www.protondb.com) to check whether your Windows games on Steam are playable on Linux.
+- You can check [ProtonDB](https://www.protondb.com) to see whether your Windows games on Steam are playable on Linux.
-	- If your game is ranked as **silver or lower**, that means it is **not supported or unplayable**.
+	- If the game you searched for is ranked as **silver or lower**, that means it is either **not supported** or **unplayable**.
 	- You can get optimization tips if other reviewers wrote any.
-	- You can write your own review for any Steam game after logging in using your Steam account.
+You can also write your own reviews for any Steam game.
 # Optimization
 ## Reducing Screen Resolution and Using The Lowest Graphics Settings
 - Playing a game in fullscreen using **FSR** and a lower resolution is probably the most effective way of increasing gaming performance **alongside lowering graphics settings**.